 Ongoing studies on the COVID-19 vaccines have found that serious side effects are extremely rare.

 Very rare cases of myocarditis (inflammation of the heart muscle) and pericarditis (inflammation of the lining around the heart) following vaccination with COVID-19 mRNA vaccines have been reported.
 These cases have been reported most frequently in adolescents and younger adults under 30 years of age, more frequently in males compared to females, usually within a week after vaccination, and more frequently after the second dose.
 These individuals tend to recover quickly.

-Individuals should seek medical attention if they develop the following symptoms four or more days after receiving the AstraZeneca COVID-19 vaccine:
+Individuals should seek medical attention right away if they develop any of the following symptoms after receiving the Moderna vaccine:

 - shortness of breath

 - feelings of a fast beating, fluttering or pounding heart